Find a resource

 Science Writing I: Online Class at UCLA Extension

 "Learn what it takes to translate scientific concepts and discoveries into prose that readers can understand and enjoy."
-Amber Dance, an award-winning freelance science writer based in Southern California, teaches an introduction to science writing at UCLA Extension — evenings PT.
-Next class will be Winter 2026.
-Email to receive notification when the class goes live.
+Amber Dance, an award-winning freelance science writer based in Southern California, teaches an introduction to science writing at UCLA Extension — live, online, evenings PT.
+Next class: January 13 - March 17, 2026.
+Email for information on future dates.

 Resource Database / Guide